iganna/pannagram/docs/content/home_install.md

 # Installation

-This guide explains how to set up the **pannagram** environment on various operating systems using popular package managers.
+This guide explains how to set up the **Pannagram** environment on various operating systems using popular package managers.
 Once the setup is complete and the pannagram environment is activated, you can **run the following commands from anywhere** without having to remember the installation path:

 ```bash